dappforce/grillchat/integration/README.md

 # Grill Widget

-Grill Widget is a tiny package (< 1kb compressed) that you can use to integrate [Grill.chat](https://grill.chat) to your app.
-It wraps all the config available in a simple function call.
+Grill Widget is a tiny package (< 1kb compressed) that you can use to integrate [Grill.chat](https://grill.chat) into your app.
+It wraps all of the available configs in a simple function call.

 ## Installation